 Another best steakhouse in dc is Bourbon Steak.
 Located in the timeless, luxurious & sophisticated Four Seasons Hotel, Bourbon Steak is one of the most luxurious restaurants in DC.
 Whether you’re going for their lunch or dinner menu or want to unwind with a cocktail at The Lounge, you’re in for a deliciously memorable experience.

 From lunch menus, you can opt for their 14 OZ Prime Rib Eye, 12 OZ New York Strip, and Japanese Wagyu Striploin from the restaurant’s famous wood-burning grill.
-Also, there are Michael’s Ahi Tuna Tartare, Prime Steak Burger, Salad Greens, and many delicious options to choose from.
+Also, there are Michael’s Ahi Tuna Tartare, Prime Steak Burger, Mixed Greens Salad, and many delicious options to choose from.

 If you’re going to dine out, go for their signature dish, Lobster Pot Pie, Porterhouse, Dry-aged Steaks, Hot Miso Butter, Shellfish Platter, and various other delicious options.